 Time-saving ways to insert formulas into Excel

-This guide will provide an overview and list of some basic Excel functions.
+This guide will provide an overview and list of some basic formulas for Excel.

 Once you’ve mastered this list, move on to CFI’s Advanced Excel Formulas guide!